Welcome to Official Pacifica Alumni Connections (OPAC).

 Get Connected!

-Connect and reengage with the Pacifica community by joining our OPAC email updates.
-Share what you are doing in the world with us.
-Stay informed about upcoming events, read inspiring alumni stories, discover professional opportunities, and learn about new offerings from Pacifica Alumni Connections.
-Subscribe today and get connected!
-Share this link with fellow alums and help us connect the incredible network of depth scholars, leaders, visionaries and creatives that are bringing the Pacifica legacy into the world.
+Stay informed about upcoming events, discover professional opportunities, and learn about new offerings from Pacifica Alumni Connections.
+Share this link with fellow alums and help us connect the incredible network of depth scholars, leaders, visionaries, and creatives that are bringing the Pacifica legacy into the world.

 GET CONNECTED, STAY CONNECTED